iamanimesh11/IOT_Project/README.md

 | roads_traffic     | Road metadata from Overpass API |
 | traffic_flow_data | Real-time traffic speed data    |
 | weather_conditions| Weather data per coordinate     |

 ---

-## 📊 Future Scope
-Great!
-Here's a **"🚀 Future Scope"** section you can include in your README file to highlight the possible extensions and advanced features of your project:

----